sktrinh12/multi-param-query-builder-cellular-assays/README.md

 #### Technical

-The app repo lives in: `https://github.com/Kinnate/compound-comparison-tool.git` and uses the geomean fastapi python backend to generate the SQL and run it against the connected Oracle database.
+This is only the frontend UI.
+The geomean fastapi python backend `https://github.com/Kinnate/geomean-ic50-flagger.git` is used to generate the SQL and run it against the connected Oracle database.
 The application was deployed using Jenkins CI/CD pipline.
 The `Jenkinsfile` can be inspected to understand what is performed.
 Basically, the docker image is built, then pushed to ECR, then